Beyonce Changes Her Look With Super Long Braids And Rocks A Tiny Mini-Dress During Night Out

 Beyonce changed up her look with super long braids that extended all the way to her knees.
-Her legs were on full display in Miami on Thursday night rocking a tight mini-dress with a pair of black heels.
+Her legs were on full display in Miami on Thursday night, rocking a tight mini-dress with a pair of black heels.
 The “Halo” singer and her husband, Jay-Z, went to Mandolin restaurant, according to TMZ.

 Daily Mail reports that Beyonce accessorized her look with a glittery gold clutch and metallic earrings.

 The 36-year-old is like other music superstars when it comes to their appearance — which is forever changing their look.
 While it’s not unusual to see Beyonce in long hair, it’s longer than she normally wears it.
-She opted to have the blonde locks styled in intricate braids — similar to the look she debuted at the Grammy Awards.
+She opted to have the blonde locks styled in intricate braids, similar to the look she debuted at the Grammy Awards.

 Jay-Z wore an all-black outfit that included T-shirt, pants, and a blazer.
 The rapper and his wife will celebrate 10 years of marriage this April, according to the report.
-The pair are parents to three children — Blue Ivy, 6, and twin babies, Rumi and Sir.
+The pair are parents to three children: Blue Ivy, 6, and twin babies, Rumi and Sir.

 As Insider revealed last summer, Beyonce keeps her great shape by working out hard and eating a plant-based diet.
-Her exercise is comprised of using various muscle groups in interval training to get the best results in least amount of time possible, according to Pop Sugar.
+Her exercise is comprised of using various muscle groups in interval training to get the best results in the least amount of time possible, according to Pop Sugar.
 After the birth of her twins, she “eased” back into her workout regime again.

 Beyonce Rocks Super Long Hair, Short Skirt in Miami https://t.co/Nzew2fwdOA